onino-js/NEAT/documentation/neat-implementation.md

 ### Fitness evaluation

 The fitness evaluation is closely related to the problem we try to solve using a neural network.
-This evaluation is performed during any GA process with a user provided function that takes a phenotype as parameters and returns a number.
-The more that number is elevated, the more the phenotype perform well in solving the problem.

-A NEAT has a specificity which is to calculate an adjusted fitness in order to protect species again each other.
+This evaluation is performed during any GA process for each generation with a user provided function that takes a phenotype as parameter and returns a number.
+The higher the returned number is, the more the phenotype perform well in solving the problem.
+In the context of a NEAT, we have to calculate an adjusted fitness in order to protect species again each other.

 > As the reproduction mechanism for NEAT, we use explicit fitness sharing (Goldberg
 > and Richardson, 1987), where organisms in the same species must share the fitness